markjivko/kronup-php/docs/Api/TasksApi.md

 ## `feedbackDelete()`

-> Tasks Delete a feedback for a task
+> Delete a feedback for a task

 {: .new-title }
 > #️⃣ Execute example in terminal